 WIC clinics offer health screening services at no charge, but applicants and their children can also choose to be seen by their primary care doctor.
 In this case, applicants must obtain medical documentation from their doctor as proof of nutritional risk.
 This report must include the applicant’s height, weight and blood work.

 Only members of the family who are categorically eligible WIC need to meet one condition of the nutritional risk requirements.
 The WIC program defines nutrition risk as a medical-based or dietary-based condition.

 This may include a poor diet, a history of poor pregnancy outcomes, anemia or an applicant who is underweight.
 WIC differs from other food assistance programs because of the nutritional risk qualifications.

-Candidates can only apply for services at their nearest WIC agency.
-They must make an appointment with their local office and obtain benefits from their designated agency.
+Candidates can apply for services with their nearest WIC agency.
+Then, they generally need to make an appointment with their local office and obtain benefits from their designated agency.
 Applicants are not required to live in a certain service district for a specific period of time to qualify for benefits.